 At two years, 5 of those people remained - i.e. the successful control group people had lost only 1 member, 6 down to 5 whilst the intervention group had lost 15 members, 68 down to 53.

-At five years 4 of these 5 people still remained - so 80% of those successful at year 2 in the CONTROL ARM remained successful at year 5 whereas less than 25% (13 of 53) of the intervention group had maintained reversal.
+At five years 4 of these 5 people still remained - so 80% of those successful at year 2 in the CONTROL ARM remained successful at year 5 whereas the intervention group had lost another 40 members and only 13 had maintained reversal.

 This is exactly what the low carb. community has been saying.
 What is required to reverse T2 diabetes is the recognition that one needs to eat foods that do not put up blood sugars - this is a lifestyle change and not a weight loss intervention.